atuinsh/atuin/README.md

 ```
 cargo install atuin
 ```

 And then follow [the shell setup](#shell-plugin)

+#### Daemon Build Dependencies
+[Protoc](https://grpc.io/docs/protoc-installation/) is required to build the daemon, which is enabled by default.
+This is because we use protobufs for the message serialization

 ### Homebrew

 ```
 brew install atuin
 ```

 And then follow [the shell setup](#shell-plugin)

 ### MacPorts

 Atuin is also available in [MacPorts](https://ports.macports.org/port/atuin/)

 ```
 sudo port install atuin
 ```

 And then follow [the shell setup](#shell-plugin)

 ### Cave